Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Equations.md

 ---

-## Energy Forms

----

-## Energy and Flicker Pressure
+## Energy and Activation Pressure

 - `E = Fₚ – Fᵣ`
-  Emergent energy is the difference between flicker pressure and the structural recognition limit.
+  Emergent energy is the difference between activaion pressure and the structural recognition limit.
 When flicker pressure exceeds this threshold, surplus energy is released.
 When they are equal, mass is stable.
-  *(Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field, Law 13 – Collapse and Field Reformation)*
+  *(Law 6, Law 9, Law 13)*

 - `E_k = (1/2) · m · v²`
   Ripple kinetic energy. *(Law 6, Law 9)*